What Is Lycopene?

-Lycopene is a powerful antioxidant, which means that, among nutrients, it has a greater-than-average ability to "quench" free radicals that cause damage to cells.
+Lycopene is a powerful antioxidant, which means that, among nutrients, it has a greater-than-average ability to “quench” free radicals that cause damage to cells.
 Excessive free radical damage has been implicated in the development of heart disease, Alzheimer’s disease and many cancers, as well as accelerated aging.
-Lycopene is a carotenoid, responsible for giving many fruits and vegetables – especially tomatoes – their red color.
+It is a carotenoid, responsible for giving many fruits and vegetables – especially tomatoes – their red color.
 It is also abundant in red carrots, watermelons, papayas and pink grapefruit.

 Although beneficial, lycopene is not considered an essential nutrient for humans.
-Preliminary research shows lycopene may be help to prevent heart disease, atherosclerosis, and even breast and prostate cancers.
+Preliminary research shows it may be help to prevent heart disease, atherosclerosis, and even breast and prostate cancers.
 It may also be the most powerful carotenoid against singlet oxygen, a highly reactive oxygen molecule and a primary cause of premature skin aging.
 Lycopene is also found in cell membranes and plays an important role in maintaining the cell’s integrity when it is under assault by toxins.
-Some research has suggested that lycopene may boost sperm concentrations in men with infertility, and lower risk of prostate cancer.
+Some research has suggested that it may boost sperm concentrations in men with infertility, and lower risk of prostate cancer.

 Lycopene is not a precursor of vitamin A, so signs of vitamin A deficiency cannot be applied.
 In fact, immediate signs of deficiency are difficult to see, but inadequate intake of lycopene, and other carotenoids in general, over a period of time may lead to the development of chronic diseases such as heart disease and various cancers.
 However, there are so many potential causes for these conditions that it is impossible to definitively associate them with a lycopene deficiency.

 How Much, And What Kind, Does An Adult Need?